tboy1337/Install-Uninstall-Update-GIT-Linux/README.md

 # Install and Uninstall Git on Linux and macOS

-This project provides two Bash scripts to manage Git installation on Linux and macOS systems.
+This project provides two Bash scripts to manage Git installation and uninstallation on Linux and macOS systems.
 These scripts allow you to:

 - **Install or update Git** if it’s not already installed.
 - **Uninstall Git** with ease.